Skip test¶

 assert True

-depends on module test_1
+Module test_2 depends on module test_1.

-If an error occurs in module test_1
+If an error occurs in module test_1, all tests in module test_2 will be skipped.

 multiple test dependencies example¶